ksperling/aws-session/README.md

 ### Credentials and profile

 To use a different profile from `~/.aws/credentials`, pass `--profile PROFILE` or set `AWS_DEFAULT_PROFILE`.
-In either case the profile will passed into the sub-shell environment.
-Within the sub-shell the profile will generally only affect settings like default region and output format, as the temporary credentials themselves are provided directly via the environment variables listed above.
+In either case the profile will be passed into the sub-shell environment.
+Within the sub-shell the profile will generally only affect settings like the region and output format, as the temporary credentials themselves are provided directly via the environment variables listed above.

 Note that it is possible to supply the (non-MFA) access key and secret to `aws-session` itself in the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, though this should rarely be needed.
-In the sub-shell these will be replaced with the temporary credentials obtained by `aws-session`, but a copy of these "parent" credentials will be stashed in the environment under a different name to enable `aws-session` to obtain new temporary credentials on demand.
+In the sub-shell these will be replaced with the temporary credentials obtained by `aws-session`, but a copy of the "parent" credentials will be stashed in the environment under a different name to enable `aws-session` to obtain new temporary credentials on demand.

 ### Other options